joelmertanen/stonegame/README.md

 # stonegame
 recreated the good old stonegame to test few things for fun

-You basically can't win, but don't worry about that.
-Maybe you can in the next version, when I implement a feature to change the size of the field or something ;)
+You'll start winning when you get the strategy.
+The game will be more interesting in the future, when I get the time to implement a feature to change the size of the field or something ;)

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.